-I am of the unequivocal opinion that the Earth is moving through a fluid like ether which is space itself
+I am convinced that the Earth is moving through a fluid like ether which is space itself

-A contemporary independent science analyst [M.P.] has written the following words with respect to this debate.
-The analyst points out that the words in a statement made by Einstein in 1920 in respect to his General Relativity theory are in contradiction with later experimental findings of other distinguished physicists at that time.
+A contemporary independent science analyst [M.P.] has written the following words with respect to this contentious debate.
+You will note that they broadly follow my line of reasoning as I just discussed as well.
+The analyst points out that the words in a statement made by Einstein in 1920 in respect to his General Relativity theory are in contradiction with later experimental findings of other distinguished physicists at that time who continued to maintain that ether existed.
+This ether “field” they believed was without time.
 I cite the analyst’s words as follows:

 “Ether and the Theory of Relativity